GPUOpen-Drivers/AMDVLK/README.md

 ### How to Contribute
 You are welcome to submit contributions of code to the AMD Open Source Driver for Vulkan.

-The driver is built from source code in three repositories: [LLVM](https://github.com/GPUOpen-Drivers/llvm), [XGL](https://github.com/GPUOpen-Drivers/xgl) (including both Vulkan API translation and LLPC) and [PAL](https://github.com/GPUOpen-Drivers/pal).
+The driver is built from source code in four repositories: [LLVM](https://github.com/GPUOpen-Drivers/llvm), [XGL](https://github.com/GPUOpen-Drivers/xgl), [LLPC](https://github.com/GPUOpen-Drivers/llpc) and [PAL](https://github.com/GPUOpen-Drivers/pal).

 For changes to LLVM, you should submit contribution to the [LLVM trunk](http://llvm.org/svn/llvm-project/llvm/trunk/).
 Commits there will be evaluated to merge into the amd-vulkan-master branch periodically.

-For changes to XGL or PAL, please [create a pull request](https://help.github.com/articles/creating-a-pull-request/) against the dev branch.
+For changes to XGL, LLPC and PAL, please [create a pull request](https://help.github.com/articles/creating-a-pull-request/) against the dev branch.
 After your change is reviewed and if it is accepted, it will be evaluated to merge into the master branch in a subsequent regular promotion.

 **IMPORTANT**: By creating a pull request, you agree to allow your contribution to be licensed by the project owners under the terms of the [MIT License](LICENSE.txt).

-When contributing to XGL and PAL, your code should:
+When contributing to XGL, LLPC and PAL, your code should:
 * Match the style of nearby existing code.
 Your code may be edited to comply with our coding standards when it is merged into the master branch.
 * Avoid adding new dependencies, including dependencies on STL.